How to Grow and Care for Spider Plants

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-Chlorophytum comosum, more commonly known as “spider plant,” is an herbaceous tropical evergreen perennial enjoyed for its abundant foliage and ability to produce masses of plantlets.
+Chlorophytum comosum is an herbaceous tropical evergreen perennial enjoyed for its abundant foliage and ability to produce masses of plantlets.

-It’s known around the world by several other common names as well, including “airplane plant,” “ribbon plant,” and “spider ivy.”
+It’s known around the world by several other common names as well, including “airplane plant,” “ribbon plant,” “spider ivy,” and “St. Bernard’s lily.”

-Long stalks grow in the midst of its leaves, on which it produces small, white, star-shaped flowers, as well as tiny offsets or “spiderettes,” as its vegetative babies are called.
+Long stalks produce small, white, star-shaped flowers, as well as tiny offsets or “spiderettes.”

 A close up horizontal image of an offset spiderette produced by a spider plant that can be cut off and replanted, pictured on a soft focus background.